-Title: Environmental Microbiology
+Title: Environmental Microbiology and Biotechnology

 The main objective of this course is to make the students familiar with microorganisms without which humans could not survive as these microbes occur in large numbers in most natural environments and bring about many desirable and undesirable changes.
-Beside their role in the evolution of life on this planet, microbial activity is linked directly with processing and removal of dead bodies and sewage.
-The study of this course will help the students to develop a sustainable environment.
+Besides their role in the evolution of life on this planet, microbial activity is linked directly with processing and removal of dead bodies and sewage.
+This course will help the students to protect the environment from pollution & to conserve natural resources because the rapid industrialization, urbanisation and other developments are constant threat to the clean environment and to the depleting natural resources.
+Moreover, the threats to the environment are also from release of genetically engineered organisms in the atmosphere and due to release of effluents from biotechnological companies.
+Thus, the study of course will help to develop cleaner and sustainable environment in future.